ibm-cloud-docs/openshift/openshift_cluster_plan_network.md

 * <img src="images/icon-vpc.png" alt="VPC infrastructure provider icon" width="15" style="width:15px; border-style: none"/> With [{{site.data.keyword.openshiftlong_notm}} clusters in VPC](#plan_vpc_basics), you can create your cluster in the next generation of the {{site.data.keyword.cloud_notm}} platform, in [Virtual Private Cloud](/docs/vpc?topic=vpc-about-vpc) for Generation 2 compute resources.
 VPC gives you the security of a private cloud environment with the dynamic scalability of a public cloud.
 * <img src="images/icon-classic.png" alt="Classic infrastructure provider icon" width="15" style="width:15px; border-style: none"/> With [{{site.data.keyword.openshiftlong_notm}} classic clusters](#plan_basics), you can create your cluster on classic infrastructure.
 Classic clusters include all of the {{site.data.keyword.openshiftlong_notm}} mature and robust features for compute, networking, and storage.

 First time creating a cluster?
-First, try out the [tutorial for creating {{site.data.keyword.openshiftshort}} clusters](/docs/openshift?topic=openshift-openshift_tutorial).
+First, try out the [tutorial for creating a VPC cluster](/docs/openshift?topic=openshift-vpc_rh_tutorial) or the [tutorial for creating {{site.data.keyword.openshiftshort}} clusters](/docs/openshift?topic=openshift-openshift_tutorial).
 Then, come back here when you’re ready to plan out your production-ready clusters.
 {: tip}